Often co-occurring in the same patient, both addiction and borderline personality disorder (BPD) are known to be diagnosed simultaneously.

-It’s easy to become discouraged if diagnosed with borderline personality disorder.
+It’s easy to become discouraged if diagnosed with a borderline personality disorder.
 It’s important to understand that over time with the correct treatment, we truly believe that individuals can start living a happy, healthy life.

 Causes of BPD

 Along with several mental health disorders, the causes of borderline personality disorder haven’t been fully figured out.
-As well as environmental factors, such as past child abuse or neglect, borderline personality disorder may be linked to:
+As well as environmental factors, such as past child abuse or neglect, a borderline personality disorder may be linked to:

 - Brain abnormalities.
-Other research has shown changes in certain areas of the brain involved in regulating emotions, impulsiveness and aggressive behaviors.
+Other research has shown changes in certain areas of the brain involved in regulating emotions, impulsiveness, and aggressive behaviors.
 Along with some brain chemicals that regulate moods, such as serotonin, might not be functioning properly.

 - Hereditary factors.
 You may be at a higher risk if a close relative, such as your parents, or siblings, have the same or a similar mood disorder.

 - Trauma during upbringing.
 A lot of people with BPD report being sexually, physically abused, or neglected during their childhood.
-Some patients lost, or were taken away from a parent or their caregiver when they were young.
+Some patients lost or were taken away from a parent or their caregiver when they were young.
 Some had parents or caregivers who had substance abuse, or other mental health disorders.
 Even reports of being around hostile conflict and unstable family relationships/environments can become a risk factor to BPD.

 How BPD and Addiction Cohabitate